gofynd/fdk-client-swift/documentation/platform/BILLING.md

 | body | CreateOneTimeCharge | yes | Request body |

-Generate a one-time charge for specific services or products.
+Register one time subscription charge for a seller of your extension.

 *Returned Response:*